thu-coai/tatk/tatk/e2e/rnn_rollout/deal_or_not/README.md

 You can also import RNN Rollout model in a pipeline dialog system and run the entire model to test its performance.

+# Performance
+The reward of our pretrained model against seq2seq model is 7.2 vs. 6.4.
+You can train the model by your self for better performance.